kharchenkolab/numbat/README.md

 <img src="logo.png" align="right" width="150">

-Numbat is a haplotype-enhanced CNV caller from single-cell transcriptomics data.
+Numbat is a haplotype-aware CNV caller from single-cell transcriptomics data.
 It integrates signals from gene expression, allelic ratio, and population-derived haplotype information to accurately infer allele-specific CNVs in single cells and reconstruct their lineage relationship.

 Numbat can be used to:
  1. Detect allele-specific copy number variations from scRNA-seq